Stochastic dynamics at the back of a gene drive eradication wave: Results

-with the decay exponents $\lWb$ \eqref{eq:lDb_cont} and $\lDb$ \eqref{eq:lDb_cont}.
-The next three sections are devoted to the analytical investigation of the influence of the carrying capacity $K$, the diffusion coefficient $\sigma^2$ and the drive fitness cost $s$ on distance $\ell$.
+as $\rho_W^{\text{back}}<1 \ll K/\mathscr{N}$, and $\rho_D^{\text{back}}<1 \ll K/\mathscr{N}$ in logarithmic scale.
+The next three \lk{paragraphs} are devoted to the analytical investigation of the influence of the carrying capacity $K$, the diffusion coefficient $\sigma^2$ and the drive fitness cost $s$ on distance $\ell$.
 Figure \ref{fig:dis_ref} illustrates numerically distance $\ell$ with respect to the carrying capacity and the drive fitness cost.